aws-samples/shopfloor-connectivity/docs/README.md

 ## Configuration providers

-In the architecture of the SFC core the configuration method is abstracted by using configuration providers.
-These plug-able providers read the configuration data from their specific source and method and provide the initial configuration and updates to an SFC service process, which can be the Service, a source service or a target service, g as a channel of configuration versions.
+In the architecture of the SFC core the [configuration method](./core/sfc-top-level-config.md) is abstracted by using configuration providers.
+These plug-able providers read the configuration data from their specific source and method and provide the initial configuration and updates to an SFC service process, which can be the Service, a source service or a target service, as a channel of configuration versions.
 An SFC service process will receive the new configuration version and apply these to the internal service stance that will use these new settings without the need to restart the service.

 Service providers can read configuration data from files, by making service calls or listening to service requests.

 By default, the configuration is read from a configuration file which is specified by the -config command line parameter for all services.
-The ConfigFileServiceProvider, which is used for configuration files, will detect updated to the configuration file, or changes made to environment variables used in placeholders in the configuration file, and provide the updated configuration data to the service.
+The ConfigFileServiceProvider, which is used for configuration files, will detect updates to the configuration file, or changes made to environment variables used in placeholders in the configuration file, and provide the updated configuration data to the service.